shashankms9/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration_07.md

 In this task you used an off-line data migration activity in the Azure Database Migration Service to migrate the database data from the on-premises SQL Server database to the Azure SQL database.

-## Task 8: Re-point SmarthotelWEb to use the migrated Azure SQL database
+## Task 8: Re-point data connection in SmarthotelWEb to use the migrated Azure SQL database

 In this task you will configure the Smart hotel web app to use the migrated Azure Database by updating  web.config file within using the connection string that points to the new Azure SQL database